Identifying the Periodicity of Information in Natural Language: Implementation Details of APS

+We sincerely thank Eleftheria Tsipidi and Mario Giulianelli for providing the data for harmonic regression analysis and for the insightful discussions.
+We also thank all the reviewers for their feedback on the paper.
+This study is funded by Shenzhen Science and Technology Program (No. JCYJ20240813094612017) and Guangdong Province ZJRC Program (No. 2024QN11X145).
+This study is also funded by the Deutsche For\-schungs\-ge\-mein\-schaft (DFG, German Research Foundation): \href{https://gepris.dfg.de/gepris/projekt/438445824}{TRR 318/3 2026 -- 438445824}, B07.

-\section{Implementation details of \texttt{APS}}
+\section{Implementation Details of \texttt{APS}}

 A full version of the \texttt{APS} algorithm is presented in \Cref{alg:period_acf_full}.
-Compared with the pseudo-code in \Cref{alg:period_acf}, it details the process of determining the search window $W$, the linear regression based hill validation, and the final period selection strategy.
+In contrast to the abbreviated pseudo-code presented above in \Cref{alg:period_acf}, it details the process of determining the search window $W$, the linear regression-based hill validation, and the final period selection strategy.